SPEC Webinar 9 - Integrating Graduation into Cash Transfer Programs: Experiences from Latin America

 The first generation of Graduation Programs, implemented by NGOs in different parts of the world, has proven to be one of the world’s most effective productive and social inclusion programs for families living in extreme poverty, leading to the Graduation Program expansion across the globe.

 However, what happens when Graduation Programs are implemented by governments in less controlled environments, and they are integrated into social protection schemes such as cash transfers?
-Fundación Capital (FC) will share the results from the evaluations conducted by Los Andes University to the Programs FC has been co-designing and implementing with governments in Latin America.
+Fundación Capital (FC) have shared the results from the evaluations conducted by Los Andes University to the Programs FC has been co-designing and implementing with governments in Latin America.

-This webinar will highlight the up to date results in three Latin American countries; will delve in the lessons learned, challenges, and perspectives so far.
-The speakers will exchange about the integration of the Graduation Program for victims of the armed conflict in Colombia, as well as the results from an impact evaluation in Paraguay and the experience in Mexico.
+This webinar highlighted the up to date results in three Latin American countries; it explored the lessons learned, challenges, and perspectives so far.
+The speakers concluded by exchanging about the integration of the Graduation Program for victims of the armed conflict in Colombia, as well as the results from an impact evaluation in Paraguay and the experience in Mexico.

 José Julian Velasquez, Technical Advisor, Victims Unit, Government of Colombia